Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/python-sdk.md

     # Flag is off
 ```

-## Accessing Amplitude cookies
+## Access Amplitude cookies

 If you're using the Amplitude Analytics SDK on the client-side, the Python server SDK provides an `AmplitudeCookie` class with convenience functions for parsing and interacting with the Amplitude identity cookie.
-This is useful for ensuring that the Device ID on the server matches the Device ID set on the client, especially if the client has not yet generated a Device ID.
+This is useful for ensuring that the Device ID on the server matches the Device ID set on the client, especially if the client hasn't yet generated a Device ID.

 ```python
 import uuid